FlashMem: Distilling Intrinsic Latent Memory via Computation Reuse: Methodology

 Upon activation, the system aims to synthesize memory efficiently.
 To achieve this, we introduce the \textbf{Memory Consolidator}, a lightweight decoder architecture designed strictly around the principle of computation reuse.

-\paragraph{State Projection via Injectivity.} Leveraging the injectivity of LLM representations~\cite{nikolaou2025language}, we utilize the backbone's last hidden state $h_t$ as a comprehensive semantic summary of the historical context.
+\paragraph{State Projection from Final-Layer Representations.} Motivated by prior work showing that final-layer representations preserve substantial information about the input trajectory~\cite{nikolaou2025language}, we use the backbone's last hidden state $h_t$ as a compact semantic summary of the preceding context.
 Instead of re-encoding inputs, we treat the backbone as a pre-computed encoder.
 We project $h_t$ into the consolidator's working dimension via a two-layer MLP to produce the initial latent embedding $m_0$.
 This allows the Consolidator to inherit the backbone's comprehension without redundant processing.

 \paragraph{Projection-Free Cross-Attention.} The Consolidator consists of $L$ stacked decoder layers.
 To minimize parameter count and VRAM usage, we introduce a projection-free cross-attention mechanism.
 Unlike standard attention layers that require trainable projections for Keys and Values, we discard $W_K$ and $W_V$.
 Let $x$ denote the input state to the current layer, initialized as $m_0$.
 The module computes only the Query vector using $x$ and attends directly to the backbone's accumulated key and value matrices $\mathbf{K}$ and $\mathbf{V}$: